NeuralSyntaxLab/lab-handbook/Animal Wellfare and Euthanasia/SOP_BirdMonitoringAndTracking.md

 ### Bird Management Platform

 To facilitate this tracking, we utilize the [Bird Management Platform](https://prodis.weizmann.ac.il/pls/htmldb/f?p=468:101:11177740050203:::::).
 Please note that access to this platform is required to view the provided link.
+Both students who are working with the birds, animal fascility workers and the vetrinerian in charge of the animal fascility should have access to this platform.

+Any updates regarding birds condition shuold be updated in this platform.

 #### Platform Content